-Since today is the 10-year anniversary of the Ducks claiming California's first Cup -- and with the Ducks having just come so close to playing for another one -- I'm re-posting this piece (with slight adjustments on the years) that originally ran June 6, 2008:
+Since today is the 11-year anniversary of the Ducks claiming California's first Cup, I'm re-posting this piece (with slight adjustments on the years) that originally ran June 6, 2008:

 - - - - -

 As anniversaries go, this one will always be a little bittersweet for me.

 Twelve years ago on this day, my mom passed away after a year-long battle with lung cancer.
 One of my reasons for moving down here and taking this job with the Ducks in 2005 was to be closer to her and my dad in her final months.
 And I know she would have loved to see what I experienced in this building on the night of June 6, 2007.

 So you can imagine that when I watched Chris Pronger carrying the puck from behind the net with the seconds ticking down to zero, Ryan Getzlaf shaking his gloves off his hands (looking like an excited little boy) and jumping into J.S.
 Giguere's arms, the crowd noise reaching a level like none I'd ever heard before, fireworks popping, black and orange confetti falling from the sky and the victory song from "Rocky" coming on ... well, you can imagine it was a little emotional for me.
 Heck, it was emotional for all of us in the building that night.

 And my father -- the guy who grew up on the East Coast rooting for Gump Worsley, Rocket Richard and the New York Rangers, who played hockey in high school, who went to some of the first Mighty Ducks games in 1993 and remembers thinking the Pond was too pretty for a hockey arena -- was here that night.
 He's been here for countless other home games since then.